Nathan Cheung Headshot

 Full 6 Week Session

-A native of the San Francisco Bay Area, Dr. Nathan Cheung is known for his versatility as a soloist, collaborator, composer, and improviser.
-These roles are fueled by a life-long passion to discover artistry and accessibility—to understand the power of great music and tap into its potential to resonate with people from all walks of life.
+A native of the San Francisco Bay Area, he is known for his versatility as a soloist, collaborator, composer, and improviser.
+These roles are fueled by a life-long passion to understand the power of great music and tap into its potential to resonate with people from all walks of life.
 He maintains a deep interest in music outside of the classical canon and meaningful ways in which different styles of music can inform each other.

-He received a doctorate and two masters degrees from the Eastman School of Music, as well as a Bachelor of Arts degree from Stanford University.
-Throughout his studies, his primary teachers were Natalya Antonova, Jean Barr, Nelita True, and Thomas Schultz.
+He received his doctorate and two masters degrees from the Eastman School of Music, as well as a Bachelor of Arts from Stanford University.
+His primary teachers were Natalya Antonova, Jean Barr, Nelita True, and Thomas Schultz.
+After a two year period as a Visiting Assistant Professor at Indiana University Jacobs School of Music, he will be an Instructor of Collaboration at Vanderbilt University Blair School of Music.